richardjalba/NextJS-SaaSAI/README.md

 Now I want to list the generated content for the logged in user at the left side of the screen.

 I create a utils folder and a getAppProps.js file so I can prepare to query all the generated content onto the left side of the screen.

+...

+**Stripe** is a payment processing tool.

+Now I got to stripe.com to collect the necessary API keys to paste into my app's .env.local file

+Then I import stripe into the addTokens.js file along with any code to make Stripe function with my API keys.

+I build out the success.js page to redirect any users who make a purchase via Stripe.

+Now to ensure that people are actually purchasing their Credits, I need to download stripe onto my machine, create a folder called webhooks, and create a webhook endpoint in the stripe.js file.

+Moved logic from addTokens.js to stripe.js